natgo/wt-wiki-scraper/wikitext-transpiled/ground/IS-4M.md

 '''Notes:'''

 * Suspension wheels are 20 mm thick, torsion bars are 10 mm thick, and tracks are 30 mm thick.
+* Very angled turret, prone to bounce shots

 === Mobility ===
 {{Specs-Tank-Mobility}}
 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->

 {{tankMobility|abMinHp=968|rbMinHp=663}}

+The increased weight of the IS-4M compared to the [[IS-3]] means a decrease in overall mobility.
+Its top speed is quite mediocre and the tank suffers in harsh terrain; while the reverse speed is good, its acceleration is not the best.
+Overall, it's not very mobile, even for a heavy tank.

 === Modifications and economy ===
 {{Specs-Economy}}